About us

 The people at the heart of The Carpenter’s Arms

-Our CEO, Richard Spence, has worked in the sector for 15 years, and is committed to bringing lasting positive change to clients’ lives and the manner in which our programme is delivered.
+Richard has worked in the sector for nearly 20 years and is committed to bringing lasting positive change to clients’ lives and to the manner in which our programme is delivered.

-Scott has a wealth of experience from 30 years in the sector.
-Scott has set up similar projects, started enterprises and helped clients start their own.
+Scott has a wealth of experience from over 30 years in the sector, including starting enterprises and helping clients start their own businesses.

 Operations team: Referrals